title

 previous | next

-In his meeting with Zapata that first month in Mexico City, Madero insisted that land that had been stolen from the Indians could not be forcibly returned to the Indians, that Zapata and his people would have to wait for legal procedures, that lands that the hacendados had taken by force and illegal means would be given back by legal means.
+In meeting with Zapata that first month in Mexico City, Madero insisted that land stolen from the Indians could not be forcibly returned to the Indians, that Zapata and his people would have to wait for legal procedures and that lands that had been taken by force and illegal means would be given back by legal means.
 Zapata, on the other hand, wanted justice without delay.
 After a lot of fighting and dying he wanted to return to Morelos with some fruits of victory.
+But Madero instead demanded that Zapata disarm his army.
+Madero needed the backing of loyal revolutionary armies, not the power of the established military men.
 Zapata returned to Morelos with only promises, and he refused to disarm.
 His followers and some others rebel groups who had celebrated Madero's rise now felt that Madero had betrayed them.